Going All In: Anchore at SBOM Plugfest 2024

 4. Continuous Compliance thru Automation: Generate compliance records automatically to scale your compliance process.

-There are numerous reasons to aim for compliance, especially for your OSS supply chain:
+There are numerous reasons to aim for open source software compliance, especially for your software supply chain:

 • Balance Gains Against Risks: Leverage OSS benefits while managing associated risks.